Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 The residence for S. Sacke on the corner of Wolmarans and Loveday Street designed by Harry Clayton in 1892.
 In 1939, on the same stand, a block of residential flats was built for owners Leeds Buildings LTD. Today, it’s an open piece of land with the flats having been demolished at some point.

 On the corner of Wolmarans and Harrison Street is 1896 Geldenhuys Building which is now known as Akhalwayas 2005 Building.
-The bottom floor used to be occupied by Corbett Bros.
-Family Grocers.
-The top floor was presumably flats.
-The pictures below show a then and now comparison.
-Note how the ornate 1st floor veranda is no longer there.
+The bottom floor used to be occupied by Corbett Bros Family Grocers.
+The top floor were presumably flats.
+The pictures below show a then-and-now comparison.
+Note how the ornate 1st-floor veranda is no longer there.
 The Sacke residence mentioned above would have been to the left.

 There are two lodges I found attributed to Braamfontein: Scotia Masonic Hall is listed as being in Braamfontein and was one of the meeting places of Richmond Lodge (1904).
 Clifton Lodge met at Clifton (?) in Braamfontein amongst others like the Masonic Temple in Plein Street and the Freemason’s Hall in Parktown.
 Perhaps Clifton & Scotia Masonic Hall was the same temple used by both lodges.
-I’ve yet to find any pictures for this building but the plans below will give some indication as to what it looked like
+I’ve yet to find any pictures of this building but the plans below will give some indication as to what it looked like

 Synagogue on Smit Street

-Below are plans to a proposed Synagogue for the Braamfontein Hebrew Congregation on the corner of Smit and Loveday Streets.
+Below are plans for the synagogue for the Braamfontein Hebrew Congregation on the corner of Smit and Loveday Streets.
 I’ve not come across any other information on this building but will update when I do.
 According to the plans it was designed by S. Isaacs and dated 1919.

 Buildings and houses lost to the Civic Centre